JWCurtis94/Capstone_Project/README.md

 - Users can sign up and log in using Django-allauth.
 The login system supports email verification and password reset functionality.

 ### Race Results & Standings
 - Standings and race results are updated regularly.
-These are displayed dynamically on the website and offer a clean, responsive design for viewing across devices.
+They are displayed dynamically on the website and offer a clean, responsive design for viewing across devices.
+This feature is currently awaiting spreadsheet data from the league, so no data is being displayed at the moment.
+The issue will be resolved once I receive this information from the league owner.

-### Become a Driver Form (Accessible to Logged-In Users Only)
+### Reaction Game
-- Registered users can apply to become drivers by submitting their EA ID, nationality, platform, and uploading Time Trial images for tracks including Monza 🇮🇹, Texas 🇺🇸, and Hungary 🇭🇺.
+- Registered users can have fun testing how quick their reactions are when the light turns green.

 ### FIA Page
 - The FIA section provides in-depth details on the league rules and regulations, ensuring all participants are aware of the standards they must follow.